 The following parties will be present during all our OSS’s: City Hall, Bunq, AON Insurance, HousingAnywhere and Erasmus Student Network (ESN).
 The Immigration team of International Office EUR will attend to answer questions concerning your immigration procedure.

 It is now possible to register for the One Stop Shops.
-Please keep an eye on our Facebook page for updates.
+Please book your appointment at the bottom of the Orientation page.

 (*not applicable to ISS students.
 You’ll be informed by ISS staff on this matter.)